 In addition, IT can monitor data access and sharing, receiving alerts or email if they detect abuse or threats.
 If the employee ignores the DLP warning and intentionally emails the spreadsheet to someone who doesn’t have access rights, IT receives an immediate alert so they can act quickly.

 Finally, as the spreadsheet ages it’s subject to expiration, retention, or deletion.
 This data governance is an important aspect of overall information protection, because if sensitive data persists in the environment longer than necessary, it creates unnecessary risk of being discovered and compromised.

-Microsoft offers end-to-end information protection solutions to help organizations protect sensitive data throughout the information life cycle—both inside and outside the organization.
+Microsoft offers end-to-end information protection solutions to help organizations protect sensitive personal data throughout the information lifecycle—both inside and outside the organization.
 Learn more about how Microsoft can provide persistent information security for your sensitive data no matter where it lives—in the cloud, on-premises, or on mobile devices.